View all our online or classroom courses:

 As web developers, our job often requires us to put a designer's hat on and make our Web sites look good, even if we're not the most artistically inclined person.
 In addition, we need to make sites look their best regardless of what device it's being viewed on.
 A user interface framework can help us tremendously for both.

 Bootstrap 4 is a leader in those frameworks.
 Originally developed for use with Twitter, the framework (now on its fourth major release) gives web developers the tools that they need to build great looking websites while also being fast, small, and customizable.

 Ecosystems, like Angular and React, require a lot of moving pieces to get working.
-In this one-day course, Shawn Wildermuth will show you how to build Web sites and applications using the VueJS framework.
+In this course, Shawn Wildermuth will show you how to build Web sites and applications using the VueJS framework.

 Font Awesome has been around for a long time.
 It is the go-to library for many web developers to add icons to their project � but, it can do a lot more.
 With the recent release of Font-Awesome 5, they've added even more functionality - and a lot of new icons.

 In this short course, Shawn will show you how to use the new version of the library, including some of the tricks he's learned for more than just icons, and talk about some best practices in using it in your project.